pagodingo/notes-pega/Data-Propagation-Without-Data-Transforms.md

-# Processes & Flows
+# Data Propagation Without Data Transforms

-## Set the value of one property to another (without DTs)
+The following discussion (and example) explains how to move data from one property to another in Pega, without Data Transforms.
+This post focues on moving data from one property to another inside the *same* case type, because Pega already provides an easy way to propogate data in other scenarios (parent-to-child, or reverse).

-- In Case Lifecycle Designer, first open the assignment that contains the property (that is going to be set to another), and check `Set Properties` on the flow action leading away from the assignment shape.
+In the Case Lifecycle Designer, first, open the assignment that contains the property (that is going to be set to another), and check `Set Properties` on the flow action leading away from the assignment shape.

 This process is simpler than creating a DT to pass data from property-to-property, and it performs exactly the same.